 The fifth and final season of the series Blossom (1991-1995) included two new main characters: Blossom’s English step-mother Carol (played by Finola Hughes) and Blossom’s 6-year-old step-sister Kennedy (played by Courtney Chase).
 TV critics were not impressed by Kennedy’s feigned English accent, but viewers were clearly impressed by her name.

-The Irish/Scottish surname Kennedy can be traced back to the Gaelic personal name Ceannéidigh, which is comprised of the words ceann, meaning “head,” and éidigh, meaning “unseemly, ugly.”
+The Irish/Scottish surname Kennedy can be traced back to the Gaelic personal name Ceannéidigh, which is made up of the words ceann, meaning “head,” and éidigh, meaning “unseemly, ugly.”

 What are your thoughts on the baby name Kennedy?
 Do you prefer it as a girl name, or as a boy name?